angelvalentin80/balatro-rl/README.md

 ### File-based Communication
 - [x] JSON file communication system
 - [x] Lua file writer in mod
-- [x] Python file watcher with watchdog
 - [x] Game state transmission (hand cards, chips, available actions)
 - [x] Action reception and execution

 ### RL Training
-- [x] Python RL environment setup
+- [x] Python RL custom environment setup
-- [x] AI model architecture
-- [x] Training loop integration

 ### Game Features
-- [x] Always have restart_run as an action option assuming the game is ongoing
 - [x] Make it so that if we lose, we can restart, or if we win a round and see the "cash out" page, then we also restart. but getting to the "cash out" state should give a ton of reward to incentivize the AI